 Fundica is the best way to find funding in Canada.
-Through its proprietary search, intelligent filtering and timely notification software, Fundica helps entrepreneurs find grants, tax credits, loans and equity; while increasing visibility for public and private funders.
+Through its proprietary search, intelligent filtering and timely notification software, Fundica helps entrepreneurs find government grants, tax credits, loans and loan guarantees.

 What types of funding programs and financial products are in the Fundica system?

 Grants.
 Grants include government and private sector non-repayable financial contributions to support specific objectives - including wage subsidies, job creation funding, and other non-repayable contributions.
 Grants are generally provided before or during the investment period.

 Tax Credits.
 Tax credits are government refunds and tax reductions/credits to encourage certain investments.
 Tax credits are generally provided following the investment period.